coderdj/redax/docs/daq_options.md

       "link": 1,
       "host": "daq0_controller_0",
       "type": "V2718"
+    },
+    {
+      "vme_address": "44440000",
+      "board": 145,
+      "crate": -1,
+      "link": -1,
+      "host": "daq0_controller_0",
+      "type": "V1495"
     }
   ]
 ```

-This is an example that might be used for reading out 3 boards and defining one crate controller in the electronics
+This is an example that might be used for reading out 3 boards and defining one crate controller with V1495 in the electronics
 setup given in the [previous chapter](installation.md).
 Each subdocument contains the following:

 |Option |Description |